sictweb/bti425-2020/notes/week07-in-class.md

 ### Overview

 Last week, you completed a hands-on exercise.
 This week, we build upon that work.
-Fetch your work from last week, or fetch the solution in the repo's *Templates and solutions* folder.
+Fetch your work from last week, or fetch the solution in the repo folder.

 Today, the goal is to add the ability to work with a web service (your Assignment 1 web service).